Online security and fraud

 Take steps to protect your business from online threats, attacks, phishing emails and scam phone calls:

-- read COVID-19 cyber security advice, latest threats, protecting small businesses, protecting small business from cyber attack and working from home cyber security tips from the Australian Cyber Security Centre.
+- read the latest COVID-19 cyber security advice, latest threats, protecting small business from cyber attack and working from home cyber security tips from the Australian Cyber Security Centre

-- subscribe to Scamwatch radar to receive latest news and alerts from the Australian Competition and Consumer Commission.
+- subscribe to Scamwatch radar to receive latest news and alerts from the Australian Competition and Consumer Commission, including current COVID-19 scams

-- sign up to the Stay Smart Online alert service and read the latest Australian Government COVID-19 cyber security information about COVID-19 scams, online safety, security and solutions.
+- sign up to the Stay Smart Online alert service and read information about COVID-19 scams, online safety, security and solutions.

 Operating your business in a secure online environment will help you meet your legal obligations to keep your customers' information private.